 The Bachelor of Science programs at PAU provide the upper-level course work required for completion of the major and the Bachelor degree.
-PAU requires that transferring students have completed the general educational/breadth requirements of the California State University (CSU) system requirements or their equivalent.
+PAU requires that transferring students have completed the general education/breadth requirements of the California State University (CSU) system or their equivalent.
 These include:

-Written & Oral Communication in the English Language and Critical Thinking

-One Physical Science, one Life Science and a College-Level Math Course
+- Written & Oral Communication in the English Language & Critical Thinking (12-15 quarter units) - One Physical Science, one Life Science and a College-Level Math Course (12-15 quarter units) Arts & Humanities (12-15 quarter units) - Social Sciences (16 quarter units)

-12-15 quarter units

-Arts & Humanities

-12-15 quarter units

-Social Sciences

-16 quarter units

-Lifelong Understanding and Self-Development
+• Lifelong Understanding and Self-Development (4-5 quarter units)

-4-5 quarter units

-Students, matriculating from colleges outside of the California Community College system, which have different general education pattern requirements, will be evaluated on an individual basis, and PAU reserves the right to waive general education requirements when a student's educational and professional experiences are equivalent to these requirements.
+Students matriculating from colleges outside of the California Community College system, which have different general education pattern requirements, will be evaluated on an individual basis.
+PAU reserves the right to waive general education requirements when a student's educational and professional experiences are equivalent to these requirements.